hazypugfluff/CowGreeting/README.md

 Or place it anywhere in your PATH.

 ## 3. Configuration
+CowGreeting looks for configuration files in two locations (in order of priority):
+1. `~/.config/cowgreeting/greetcow.conf` (recommended)
-Create a .greetcow.conf in the same directory as the script or in your home folder.
+2. Same directory as the script (legacy)

 Here's an example config:
 # .greetcow.conf

 date_format=%Y-%m-%d